eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+### 1.92
+- Buffed Two for One to stack with multibuy
+- Yes I realise the implications of that.
+- No I'm not giving you multisell :P

 ### 1.91
 - Messed with new Not lucky Boost numbers Just a bit
 - Increased the Countdown time: Flux surge and Imp ninja